 I could not physically fight back, but I could harm them with obscure words.
 Dictionaries became my favorite book.
 Then I added a Thesaurus – a treasure trove for a six-year-old.

 I come from a long line of educators – great aunts that taught 1st and 2nd grade combined in a consolidated school.
 My uncle was a professor at Rutgers University, and another aunt taught at Purdue University, so the written word has always had value.

-Now, I could call the mean kids more important sounding names and on some level impress my relatives with my nose in a dictionary or Thesaurus.
+Now, I could call the mean kids more critical sounding names and, on some level, impress my relatives with my nose in a dictionary or Thesaurus.